 Children Gift Ideas for the Visually Impaired and Blind

-Have you ever wanted to get a gift for someone who’s blind or visually impaired, and you weren’t quite sure what to give them?
+Have you ever wanted to get a gift for someone who’s blind or visually impaired but weren’t quite sure what to give them?

-Today I’ll be sharing with you 20 gift ideas for children who are visually impaired or blind.
+Today, I’ll be sharing 20 gift ideas for children who are visually impaired or blind.

-I also have creating a list of gift ideas for adults who are visually impaired and you check it out at this link.
+I’ve also created a list of gift ideas for adults who are visually impaired, and you can check it out at this link.

-I know that it can be difficult to purchase a gift for someone that’s meaningful and significant to that person, when it can be hard to relate to them or understand their circumstance.
+I understand that it can be challenging to choose a gift that is meaningful and significant, especially when it’s hard to relate to or fully understand the recipient’s circumstances.

-My first gift idea for you are these magnetic building tiles.
-I think any type of building block is a great idea because you can technically use them and you don’t have to necessarily be able to see them, you can use these by touch alone.
+My first gift idea for you is these magnetic building tiles.
+I think any type of building block is a great idea because they can be used by touch alone—you don’t necessarily need to be able to see them to enjoy them.

 2. Legos

 My second gift idea for you is Legos.
-Now I specifically picked out some that are larger, because it can be hard to see the fine detailed ones that are really small.
+I specifically chose larger ones because the smaller, more detailed pieces can be harder to see.

 3. Skyjo Game

 Idea number three is the game Skyjo.
-Now these cards are very simple and just have one large number on each card.
+The cards in this game are very simple, each displaying one large number.

-This is also a slow paced game where each player has their own cards in front of them and they don’t have to be able to see other people’s cards.
-So this will make it easier for someone who’s visually impaired to take their time or use a magnifier or whatever they need to to see their cards in front of them.
+It’s also a slow-paced game where each player has their own cards in front of them, and they don’t need to see other players’ cards.
+This makes it easier for someone who is visually impaired to take their time or use a magnifier—or whatever tools they need—to view their own cards.

-On top of it being a fun game.
-It’s a really good game to teach children simple adding and subtracting math, and the whole family can get involved.
+In addition to being a fun game, it’s a great way to teach children simple addition and subtraction, and it’s something the whole family can enjoy together.

-If you want to see a full list of games I suggest for someone who is visually impaired check out that post here.
+If you’d like to see a full list of games I recommend for someone who is visually impaired, check out this post here.

 4. Baby Doll